monero-project/monero-site/docs/how-to-make-a-new-page.md

 ## Localization & titles

-- Prefer translation keys for visible strings (page titles, hero copy).
+- After you have written your page, you must migrate the text content into a localization file so it's possible to translate the page.
 See [How to Add Localization to a Page](how-to-add-localization-to-a-page.md) for examples using the translation utilities.

 ## When to extract a component

-Extract when a block is:
-- repeated, complex, or likely to be reused.
+Extract when a block is repeated, complex, or likely to be reused.
-- better tested in isolation (e.g., data fetching, toggles).

 Use `src/components/pages/` for page-specific components and `src/components/ui/` for reusable UI components.
 See [How to Create a New Component](how-to-create-a-new-component.md).

 ## Accessibility & small best-practices

 - Use proper heading order (h1 -> h2 -> …).
 - Add `alt` text for images and aria attributes for interactive elements.
+If a image is decorative, use `alt=""`.
 - Keep content concise and scannable (short sections, meaningful headings).

 ## Test & PR checklist